The reason why BBC presenters are wearing black explained after Queen health update

-Queen Elizabeth II: the reason why BBC presenters changed into black explained - and why TV coverage stopped
+Queen Elizabeth II death: the reason why BBC presenters changed into black - and why TV coverage stopped

-Queen Elizabeth II is under medical supervision at Balmoral after doctors became concerned for her health.
+Queen Elizabeth II has died at the age of 96 on Thursday afternoon at Balmoral Castle in Scotland.

-News emerging of a sudden change in the health of Queen Elizabeth II has caused a major shift at the BBC.
+News confirming the sudden death of Her Majesty Queen Elizabeth II has caused a major shift at the BBC.

-A statement issued by Buckingham Palace at 12:32pm on Thursday confirmed doctors treating the Queen were concerned for her health.
+A statement which informed the public of the Queen’s ill health was issued by Buckingham Palace at 12:32pm on Thursday afternoon.

 Most Popular

-Some of the Queen’s children and grandchildren are currently by her side
+It confirmed that doctors who were treating the Queen were concerned for her health.

-In what is worrying news about the nation’s longest serving monarch, you may have noticed a change in national broadcaster the BBC.
+In what is saddening news about the nation’s longest serving monarch, you may have noticed a change in practices for the national broadcaster, the BBC.

 What is the latest news on the health of Queen Elizabeth II?